-My latest book Viking Age Brew: The Craft of Brewing Sahti Farmhouse Ale, published by Chicago Review Press (June 2019), is now available worldwide.
+My latest book Viking Age Brew: The Craft of Brewing Sahti Farmhouse Ale published by Chicago Review Press in 2019, is now available worldwide.

 Viking Age Brew: The Craft of Brewing Sahti Farmhouse Ale